luluzhou1/alinush.github.io/_includes/refs.md

 [^AMP20e]: **Multiparty Noninteractive Key Exchange from Ring Key-Homomorphic Weak {PRFs**, by Navid Alamati and Hart Montgomery and Sikhar Patranabis, *in Cryptology ePrint Archive, Paper 2020/606*, 2020, [[URL]](https://eprint.iacr.org/2020/606)

 [^AMS19]: **Asymptotically Optimal Validated Asynchronous Byzantine Agreement**, by Ittai Abraham and Dahlia Malkhi and Alexander Spiegelman, *in Proceedings of the 2019 {ACM} Symposium on Principles of Distributed Computing*, 2019, [[URL]](https://doi.org/10.1145%2F3293611.3331612)

+[^ANOplus24e]: **Scalable Mixnets from Two-Party Mercurial Signatures on Randomizable Ciphertexts**, by Masayuki Abe and Masaya Nanri and Miyako Ohkubo and Octavio Perez Kempner and Daniel Slamanig and Mehdi Tibouchi, *in Cryptology {ePrint} Archive, Paper 2024/1503*, 2024, [[URL]](https://eprint.iacr.org/2024/1503)

 [^ANP23e]: **How to Recover a Secret with O(n) Additions**, by Benny Applebaum and Oded Nir and Benny Pinkas, *in Cryptology ePrint Archive, Paper 2023/838*, 2023, [[URL]](https://eprint.iacr.org/2023/838)